5gon12eder/msc-graphstudy/README.md

 The actual typesetting is accomplished by the `./utils/typeset.py` script.
 This Python script creates a symlink farm to enable out-of-tree TeX builds and takes care of invoking the various TeX tools in the appropriate order and required number of times.
 By default, all documents draw plots and graph layouts directly in TeX using the `tikz` package.
-This is very cool but -- unfortunately -- takes a lot of time and a lot of memory.
+This is very cool but &ndash; unfortunately &ndash; takes a lot of time and a lot of memory.
 Since neither TeX, pdfTex or XeTeX (at least not from the TeXLive 2018 distribution) are capable of dynamically allocating the required amount of memory, the only TeX engine that will work out-of-the-box is LuaTeX.
 Therefore, the build system will typeset all documents using LuaLaTex which is pretty darn slow.
 Expect build times of several minutes or more.

+**On-Demand Downloads:** The documents include some example graphs taken from public graph collections which will be downloaded on-demand when the documents are typeset.
+Unless the files are already available from a local cache, access to the internet will be required.
+See the section &ldquo;Automatic File Downloads&rdquo; for more information.
+Some documents may require additional downloads (other than graphs) that will be mentioned below.

 **TeX'nical Troubleshooting:** If the environment variable `MSC_TEX_REPORT_HTML` is set (to an absolute file name), the `./utils/typeset.py` script will write a report (in HTML format) to that file which contains a nicely formatted